 There is one line, though that stood out for me, maybe because of the African-American setting.
 It’s in a song at the start of Act Two, “The Farmer and the Cowhand,” sung by Aunt Eller: “I don’t say I’m better than anybody else,/But I’ll be damned if I ain’t just as good!”

 So, I started thinking about an alternative “Oklahoma!”, a bleaker one, one that emphasized that community and its poverty even more.
-This was fed by a photo in the program of a black family homestead in Oklahoma, a crude building built into a little rise in the land with no windows.
+This was fed by a photo in the program of a black family homestead in Oklahoma, a crude building with no windows built into a little rise in the land.

 Now, imagine Curly sauntering up to that homestead singing “O What a Beautiful Morning,” stopping to banter with Aunt Eller and then watching Laurey come out of that shack reprising the same song.
 What spirit does it take to sing that song in those circumstances?
 Or to sing the rousing conclusion “Oklahoma!”, a song with with optimism as high as an elephant’s eye?